zTrix/webpage2html/readme.md

 ## Webpage2html: Save web page to a single html file

 This is a simple script to save a web page to a single html file.
-Yes, not mhtml or pdf staff, no xxx_files directory, just one single editable html file.
+No mhtml or pdf stuff, no xxx_files directory, just one single readable and editable html file.

-The basic idea to achive this goal is to insert all css/javascript files into html directly, and use base64 data URI for image data.
+The basic idea is to insert all css/javascript files into html directly, and use base64 data URI for image data.

 ## Usage